deferpanic/goweave/README.md

 based.
 Lots of work here to do.
 Once most of the file reading/writing stuff is replaced with AST replacement transformations the tests should be much more specific not to mention must faster.

+  I really don't like the fact that the tests are the way they are right now but just need to ensure certain things work until we refactor it.

 ### What You Should Know Before Using

 This is *alpha* software - at best.
 It's more of an idea right now than anything